 Maldonato is the childe of Shu’ayb al-Mohager, a scholar Embraced during the Ummayyad Caliphate.
 He resided in Granada for many centuries and met final death during the Anarch Revolt.
 Maldonato has not named his grandsire, whose identity remains unknown.
 Maldonato claims his sire was grandchilde to Montano, one of the clan’s eldest methuselahs, the voice of his sire, and the de facto ruler of the Sea of Shadows, the alliance of Lasombra princedoms across the Mediterranean, during the Middle Ages.
 Montano has not been seen since the Anarch Revolt.
 It is widely known that he escaped the fall of the Castel d’Ombro, Clan Lasombra’s ancestral fortress, through shadowy arts unknown to any of his lesser clanmates.
 Montano was childe to Lasombra.

 It is unknown whether Al-Mohager Embraced other childer.
 Maldonato has spoken of none.

 None known.
-Maldonato has seemingly never taken advantage of his position as the prince’s right hand to sire any progeny—certainly, if he wished to Embrace, it is presumed he could obtain his lover’s permission with ease.
-Some Kindred have speculated whether Maldonato Embraced prior to coming to New Orleans, but if this is the case, no such childer (who would by now be elders in their own right) have claimed him as a sire.
+Maldonato has seemingly never taken advantage of his position as the prince’s right hand to sire progeny.
+Certainly, if he wished to Embrace, he could obtain his lover’s permission with ease.
+Some Kindred have speculated whether Maldonato Embraced prior to coming to New Orleans.
+If true, no such childer (who would by now be elders in their own rights) have claimed him as a sire.